During the spring, Hanamiyama, and the surrounding scenery, explodes with colour and beauty.

 On the way down, we passed through the sakura tunnel, which is one of the key photo spots for visitors.

 There were a lot more people enjoying Hanamiyama on the day of my visit than I was expecting.
 However, it didn’t feel crowded or overwhelming.
-This is probably because there are so many different routes and ways that you can explore the park, and some quieter areas which appear to have yet to be discovered by the majority of visitors!
+There are also many different routes to take through the park, and quieter areas which appear to have yet to be discovered by the majority of visitors!

 I can now understand why Mr Abe, the owner, loves this place so much that he decided to hold his wedding reception in the park, on a day with sakura in full bloom, just as they were during my visit.